available for purchase

-Sarah is a founding member of Company One.
+Sarah is the Managing Director and a founding member of Company One Theatre.
 She holds a Masters of Public Administration (MPA) in Nonprofit Management from the Sawyer Business School at Suffolk University and a BA from Clark University in Environmental Science and Policy.
 Using her training in community organizing and organizational development, Sarah has overseen Company One's continued financial growth and has developed programs for the education and engagement departments.
 She also oversees the organization's evaluation systems, including C1's long standing audience feedback surveys.
-Sarah has worked for non-profit and government agencies including AmeriCorps, New Jersey Community Water Watch, MassPIRG, and the President's Council on Sustainable Development under President Clinton.
-She also served as the Educational Team Leader for NJWW and has taught environmental education and the arts in the Camden, NJ and Worcester, MA school systems.
-She has received training and has extensive experience in Community Organizing, Private and Corporate Fund Raising, Internship Supervision, and Media Relations.
+Sarah has worked for non-profit and government agencies including AmeriCorps, New Jersey Community Water Watch (NJCWW), MassPIRG, and the President's Council on Sustainable Development under President Clinton.
+She also served as the Educational Team Leader for NJCWW and has taught environmental education and the arts in the Camden, NJ and Worcester, MA school systems.